SCUBA travel

 Another dive unique to Iceland is Strytan.
 This spire marks a hot spring of fresh water at over 70 oC.
 It is though to be the only one in the world at diveable depth - the top of the pinnacle is at 15 m and it drops down to 70 m.

-There is also diving in the Atlantic Ocean.
-Whichever you choose, the water is cold.
-The sea temperature is between 7 and 12 oC.
+The water is cold with sea temperature being between 7 and 12 oC.
 February to April is the coldest and August the warmest.
 Fresh-water sites like Silfra has a constant temperature of 2-4 oC.
+There will be fewer divers in the winter, but the conditions are more challenging.

 Dive Sites in Iceland Iceland Diving Operators Leave a Comment